ergest/sql_patterns/Part 1 - Patterns/Chapter 7. Joining Considerations.md

 We only get 56 rows!
 What happened?

 Adding filters on the where clause for tables that are left joined will ALWAYS perform an `INNER JOIN` except for one single condition where the left join is preserved.
-If we ONLY wanted to see the `NULL` users, we can add the `IS NULL` check to the `where` clause like this:
+If we wanted to filter rows in the `users` table and still do a `LEFT JOIN`  we have to add the filter in the join condition like so:
 ```
 SELECT
 	ph.post_id,